 - Assets.
 You (or someone else) contribute assets to the account.
 The type of assets you can contribute depends on whether your state has enacted the Uniform Transfers to Minors Act (UTMA) or the Uniform Gifts to Minors Act (UGMA).
 Examples of assets typically contributed are stocks, bonds, mutual funds, and real property.

 - Tax treatment.
 Earnings, interest, and capital gains generated from assets in the account are taxed every year to your child.
 Assuming your child is in a lower tax bracket than you, you'll reap some tax savings compared to if you had held the assets in your name.
 But this opportunity is very limited because of special rules, called the "kiddie tax" rules, that apply when a child has unearned income.
-Under these rules, children are generally taxed at their parents' tax rate on any unearned income over a certain amount.
-In 2016, this amount is $2,100 (the first $1,050 is tax free and the next $1,050 is taxed at the child's rate).
+Under these rules, children subject to the kiddie tax are generally taxed at trust and estate tax rates on any unearned income over a certain amount.
+In 2019, this amount is $2,100 (the first $1,050 is tax free and the next $1,050 is taxed at the single taxpayer rate).
 The kiddie tax rules apply to: (1) those under age 18, (2) those age 18 whose earned income doesn't exceed one-half of their support, and (3) those ages 19 to 23 who are full-time students and whose earned income doesn't exceed one-half of their support.

 U.S. Savings Bonds